rikedyp/LearnAPL/APL Short Course.md

 Otherwise, RANK or LENGTH ERROR

 ### 1.4 Data generation
-For the sake of convenience in section 2, we now introduce the index generator ⍳ ⍳10
+For the sake of convenience in the next problem set, we now introduce the index generator ⍳
+⍳10

 #### Problem set 2.
 Functions applied to arrays